Alaska’s Gold Creek Lodge – $6,250,000 – Bookings up 11% YoY

 Alaska’s Gold Creek Lodge is a world-class eco-adventure and fishing lodge on the banks of the world-famous Naknek River.
-Outside of King Salmon, Alaska, the lodge operates seasonally from May 1 to October 1.
+Outside of King Salmon, Alaska, and home to Fat Bear Week conducted by the US National Park Service in Katmai National Park, the lodge operates seasonally from May 1 to October 1.
 The lodge is located within the Bristol Bay watershed at the entrance to Katmai National Park on the southwestern peninsula, approximately 280 miles from Anchorage.
 King Salmon is accessible by air only, ensuring a truly untamed remote wilderness experience.

 The Naknek River and the surrounding area host prolific runs of all five species of salmon and is a designated trophy rainbow trout area.
 Rainbows on this river frequently get to 30” long and weigh upwards of 10 pounds.
 The Naknek River is a tidal river that brings in a fresh crop of salmon with each new tide, ensuring excellent fishing.
 According to Alaska Magazine, the Naknek River is the best rainbow trout fishing in Alaska.
 The strong salmon runs also bring with them incredible wildlife.
 Fishermen, wildlife viewers, photographers, and eco-adventurers have endless custom adventures from this stunning first-class lodge.

 Alaska’s Gold Creek Lodge is a luxury basecamp offering world-class guided fishing, wildlife viewing, ATV adventures, scenic flights, hiking, kayaking, paddle-boarding, beachcombing, and excursions to Aniakchak National Monument and Katmai National Park.
 Run by a two-generation family and veteran-owned, the lodge caters to up to 45 guests daily, ensuring a personalized and exceptional Alaskan adventure.